If you’re curious about studying in Sweden next autumn but don’t know where to start, look no further: here’s your guide

 6. Apply for Swedish Institute scholarships

 There is a two-step application process for the Swedish Institute Study Scholarships, which are available for for master’s students from developing countries.
-If you’re planning on applying for a Swedish Institute scholarship, make sure to apply during the first application step from 1 December 2016 – 16 January 2017 through an online application form.
-This is followed by a second step on 1 – 10 February 2017.
+If you’re planning on applying for a Swedish Institute scholarship, make sure to apply in time.
+The application period is open 2-9 February 2018.

 Keep in mind you will need to send in your programme application by the 15 January deadline.

 7. Hold your thumbs!

 Håll tummarna is the Swedish way of saying cross your fingers!
 If you apply by the 15 January deadline, you’ll receive your notification of selection results in late March 2018.
 Then comes the fun part: accepting your offer, getting ready and moving to Sweden!

 Good luck – and let’s get started!